mngembu/Web-scrapper-for-product-search/README.md

 ## Usage
 ### Command Line Interface
-To use the scraper from the command line, navigate to the project directory and run the following command
+To use the scraper from the command line, navigate to the project directory and run the following command:

      scraper.py your search term

 Replace "your search term" with the product keyword you want to search for.

-Example
+Example:

      Amazon web scraper.py laptop